 The first time I ate Persian food, about 13 or so years ago at Maykadeh in North Beach, Kourosh and I were on maybe our third date.
-He’s Iranian, and he wanted to introduce me to Persian food.
+He was born in Iran (he came to the U.S. in ’79), and he wanted to introduce me to Persian food.
 I was eager to try it—I was eager about everything when it came to this handsome Persian, and I wanted to impress him by being WORLDLY.
 Alas, he was the first Iranian person I’d met in my life, and the first person I’d heard speak Farsi.
 And Persian food was super foreign-tasting to me—so different from other Middle Eastern and Asian foods I’d eaten.
 He suggested I order fessenjoon, which I ate enthusiastically—I mean I was not going to admit that the flavors were totally weird to me.

 Lots has happened since.
 Fessenjoon is now a favorite and Mr. Handsome is the cook in our family.
 Persian food is a special part of his repertoire.
 I appreciate it even more now having witnessed how complicated the dishes are to make.
 Despite having experienced his mom’s cooking daily all his young life (lucky guy), he’s still mastering the recipes—mainly because there aren’t really recipes.
 His mom creates works of delicious art from memory and Persian magic.